Marriage and Family Therapy

 After the completion of requisite CCFT clinical hours, doctoral students engage in an internship experience in community mental health agencies, hospitals, and clinical research settings.
 Students are encouraged to select internship placements that align with their area of scholarship.

 - Upload a personal statement outlining your research interests, career goals, and why Florida State University is a good fit for you.
-We strongly encourage applicants to familiarize themselves with the research interests of the faculty in their area so the statement can specifically address those faculty members.
-The statement should include how your background and prior training make you a good candidate and should include your top three (3) choices of faculty members with whom you would like to work.
+The statement should include how your background and prior training make you a good candidate.
+Please familiarize yourself with the research interests of the faculty so that you may list your top three (3) choices of whom you would like to work and why.

 - Upload a resume or vita (information should be current).